2. Adult patients treated in NHS Scotland facilities (additional detail)

 *May contain patients who fall under other White ethnic groups.

-asked to record the 'Living Circumstances' from a range of
+In 2016, NHS Boards were asked to record the 'Living Circumstances' from a range of

 pre-defined options for each patient recorded in the census.
 1,263 patients aged 18+ (35%) where in a Hospital or other medical establishment, while 733 (20%) where under Local Authority tenancy.